GAchuzia/groupProject-SYSC3303/README.txt

 Yousef Hammad: Developed the scheduler and elevator subsystem state machine diagrams

 Iteration 3:
 Saja Fawagreh: Updated the sequence and class diagram and the README.txt.
+Also added the scheduler algorithm.
 Javeria Sohail: Updated the sequence and class diagram and the README.txt.
-Grant Achuzia: Update tests for ElevatorTest.java and ElevatorRequest.java.
+Also added the scheduler algorithm Grant Achuzia: Update tests for ElevatorTest.java and ElevatorRequest.java.
 Comment out tests that used message queues.
 Matteo Golin:
+Yousef Hammad: Worked on Elevator and ElevatorSubsystem.

 === Setup Instructions ===